almereyda/awesome-starred/README.md

 - [diskonaut](https://github.com/imsnif/diskonaut) - Terminal disk space navigator 🔭
 - [bandwhich](https://github.com/imsnif/bandwhich) - Terminal bandwidth utilization tool
 - [zoxide](https://github.com/ajeetdsouza/zoxide) - A faster way to navigate your filesystem
 - [polaris](https://github.com/agersant/polaris) - Polaris is a music streaming application, designed to let you enjoy your music collection from any computer or mobile device.
-- [polaris](https://github.com/agersant/polaris) - Polaris is a music streaming application, designed to let you enjoy your music collection from any computer or mobile device.
 - [lyriek](https://github.com/BartWillems/lyriek) - A multi-threaded GTK 3 application for fetching the lyrics of the current playing song
 - [wezterm](https://github.com/wez/wezterm) - A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust